 By Jake Paterson, Co-Deputy Music Editor

 The albums following on from then, 2018’s Tranquility Base Hotel + Casino and The Car which came out at the tail end of last year, have both taken the wide-lens approach to life; arranging songs to sound like a distant planet or unreachable decade lost to the past.
-Sonically exploring this territory has made the band generational; that they can sell out stadiums within minutes with material that muses on melancholy in the departure lounge is testament to their unending creative vision.

 In anticipation for the show I was, however, apprehensive as to how the band could bring to life a track like ‘Perfect Sense’ and put it alongside ‘Brianstorm’ without having to shuffle off a ten-piece orchestra in the matter of a few seconds.
 This sentiment had extended throughout Monkeys fans, many of them not rocking up to shows to hear Alex Turner croon about his seventies muses but instead to relive their adolescence.
 How could some warp-speed chic captivate 30,000 Bristol punters?

-The fast-paced hedonism pulsated through the stadium as the band thrashed through a span of eight songs without real pause.
-The moody ‘Don’t Sit Down ‘Cause I’ve Moved Your Chair’ flew into the feverish ‘Brianstorm’, whilst ‘Teddy Picker’ and ‘The View From the Afternoon’ had everyone clutching their throats after straining the old vocal chords for a rapturous few minutes.
-Turner barely said anything at all between songs, flying the plane almost on autopilot before throwing in the occasional comment of which I noted: “Terrific, thank you, how kind you are”, “What a night” and “Been a real pleasure”.
+Turner barely said anything at all between songs, flying the plane with one hand and brandished with dark aviators, before throwing in the occasional comment of which I noted: “Terrific, thank you, how kind you are”, “What a night” and “Been a real pleasure”.
 There was no need to provide the background to these songs; there’s almost no one in the UK who doesn’t have their own story behind one of the tracks from Favourite Worst Nightmare, so why provide us with the original story?

-The great opulence of Turner’s movement and persona made it seem like he was still lounging by the pool of Tranquility Base, beamed down to earth for a few single moments to really feel himself in the groove of tracks like ‘Crying Lightning’ and ‘Why’d You Only Call Me When You’re High?’.
-Kicking the air, speaking with his hands and throwing back his long mane all pointed towards something theatrical and almost scripted if it weren’t for his intense ability to sell his image to absolutely everyone in the crowd.
+The opulence of Turner’s movement and persona made it seem like he was still lounging by the pool of Tranquility Base Hotel, beamed down to earth for a few single moments to really feel himself in the groove of tracks like ‘Crying Lightning’ and ‘Why’d You Only Call Me When You’re High?’.
+Kicking the air, speaking with his hands and throwing back his long mane all pointed towards something theatrical and almost scripted if it weren’t for his ability to sell his image to absolutely everyone in the crowd.

 He faltered only on the speed which he delivered some of the lyrics.
 He meandered his way through ‘Arabella’ and the emphatic ‘505’, seemingly given a creative licence to vocally noodle on the tracks by the rest of the band, and when they whipped out ‘Florescent Adolescent’ his timing made it almost challenging to scream along to.
 It didn’t quell the mood however, and both the lighters held up high and collective voices continued to fill the stadium.

 When the sun came down, the mood shifted from fever to slow dance.
 As the unmistakeable drum beat and opening riff of ‘Do I Wanna Know?’ evaporated in the air, the tone was set for a huge mirrorball to be lowered appropriately for ‘There’d Better Be A Mirrorball’.
 A mass of phone cameras flew out when thousands of tiny reflected lights were cast over the crowd, and the new single somehow landed despite its slow and contemplative mood.
-The atmosphere was tender as ‘I Wanna Be Yours’ saw all the couples embrace under the dark sky.
+The atmosphere was tender as John Cooper Clarke's ‘I Wanna Be Yours’ saw all the couples embrace under the dark sky.

 The Car is out now.
 Arctic Monkeys' UK tour continues in Coventry, 31 May.